James Graham, 1st Marquess of Montrose: Wars of the Three Kingdoms

 Now Montrose found himself apparently master of Scotland.
 After Kilsyth, the king's secretary arrived with letters from Charles documenting that Montrose was lieutenant and captain general.
 He first conferred knighthood on Alasdair.
 Then he summoned a parliament to meet at Glasgow on 20 October, in which he no doubt hoped to reconcile loyal obedience to the King with the establishment of a non-political Presbyterian clergy.
 That parliament never met.
 Charles had been defeated at the Battle of Naseby on 14 June 1645, and Montrose had to come to his aid if there was to be still a king to proclaim.
 David Leslie, one of the best Scottish generals, was promptly dispatched against Montrose to anticipate the invasion.
 On 12 September he came upon Montrose, who had been deserted by his Highlanders and was guarded only by a little group of followers, at Philiphaugh.
 He won an easy victory.
 Montrose cut his way through to the Highlands; but he failed to organise an army.
 In September 1646 he embarked for Norway.
-Stories of his victories as documented in Latin by George Wishart reached the continent and he was offered an appointment as lieutenant-general in the French army, and the Emperor Ferdinand III awarded him the rank of field marshal, but Montrose remained devoted to the service of King Charles and so his son, Charles II.
+Stories of his victories as documented in Latin by George Wishart reached the continent and he was offered an appointment as lieutenant-general in the French army, and Ferdinand III, Holy Roman Emperor awarded him the rank of field marshal, but Montrose remained devoted to the service of King Charles and to his son, Charles II.